FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

     }
 ```

-We will discuss how to write these functions in other sections.
+Just like before, we need these functions present in our file to allow the robot project to compile.
+However, we will be leaving them blank for now.

 ### State Functions